Paris Interlude

 Paris Interlude is a 1934 American drama film directed by Edwin L. Marin and written by Wells Root.
+It is based on the play All Good Americans by Laura Perelman and S. J. Perelman.
 The film stars Madge Evans, Otto Kruger, Robert Young, Una Merkel, Ted Healy and Louise Henry.
 The film was released on July 27, 1934, by Metro-Goldwyn-Mayer.

 Plot

 Julie has a star crossed romance with Sam, leaning on pal Cassie when unhappy.
 When Sam is believed dead Cassie urges Julie to take up with good guy Pat.
 When Sam returns Cassie tries to do the right thing by her best friend.